 At first, I thought making changes to my capsule wardrobe would be “cheating”.
 But then I realized there is no “capsule wardrobe police” 😉 .
 My capsule only affects me, so I need to make it work for me.

 If you are constantly exchanging clothes between your capsule and clothes in storage, you might be missing the point of living with fewer clothes.
 But in my opinion, making intentional refinements and adjustments is part of the process.

 A capsule wardrobe isn’t about depriving yourself of clothes or trying to live with as few items as possible.
 It is simply dressing with fewer items to make life easier and make getting dressed a pleasant, stress-free experience.

 Use any adjustments you’re making as lessons to improve this and future capsule wardrobes.
 And as an opportunity to learn more about your personal style and what really works for your wardrobe and lifestyle.

-For example, even with fewer options, if you notice an item you aren’t wearing often, try to pin point why you’re not wearing it.
+For example, even with fewer options, if you notice an item you aren’t wearing often, try to pinpoint why you’re not wearing it.
 Is it the color?
 The style?
 The fit?
 The fabric?
-How it coordinates with the rest of you wardrobe?
+How it coordinates with the rest of your wardrobe?

 Make your capsule wardrobe personal and unique to you

 I hope this post will encourage and empower you to create your own capsule wardrobe rules to declutter your clothes and create a capsule wardrobe that works for you and your life.
 Don’t think you have to follow someone else’s formula for a capsule wardrobe or make your capsule look exactly like someone else’s.
 Just as minimalism, in general, should be personal and unique to the person practicing it, so should your capsule wardrobe.